sunnyzanchi/findr/client/readme.md

-# Scavenge Client
+# Findr Client
-This runs the client for the Scavenge front end.
+This runs the client for the Findr front end.

 ## Start
 To start, run: